In This Article

 Materials

-• 1 large plastic bottle with straight sides (a 2-litre soda bottle with the label removed works well; the critical requirement is straight, vertical sides along the measurement section)
+- 1 large plastic bottle with straight sides (a 2-litre soda bottle works well)

 Step-by-Step Build

-4. Read after each rain event and empty immediately.
+- Read after each rain event and empty immediately.
 Reading before emptying prevents you from accidentally combining multiple events.
 Leaving water in the gauge between events introduces evaporation error — in summer heat, you can lose 0.1–0.2 inches per day to evaporation from an open tube.
-If you can’t check after every event, use the funnel modification below to reduce evaporation loss.

 The Funnel Modification for Better Accuracy

 Invert the cut-off top section (the cone with the cap removed) and seat it back into the bottle as a funnel.
 This does two things: it increases the collection area, which makes light drizzle events readable, and it reduces evaporation because the water surface inside the tube is narrow.
-To read correctly with a funnel, you need to calibrate: pour a known volume of water through the funnel (say, exactly 1 cup = 8 fluid oz) and mark the resulting level.
+To calibrate: pour a known volume of water through the funnel (say, exactly 1 cup = 8 fluid oz) and mark the resulting level.
 Then build your scale from that reference point upward.
 Alternatively, measure the funnel-to-tube diameter ratio and use it as a multiplier for your readings.

 Accuracy Expectations